 Why should you use IP targeting?

-Put simply, IP targeting in marketing is one of the most targeted techniques you can employ to spread the word about yours, or your client’s, product or service.
+IP targeting is one of the most targeted marketing techniques you can employ to spread the word about your (or your client’s) product or service.

 Consider the following examples:

-- You’re trying to market a local event that will likely only be accessible to people in the locality in which it will take place.
-With IP targeting, you can send ads only to those in the general location of your event– increasing the likelihood your ads will result in ticket sales and reduced spend (you’re not paying for ads to unintended audiences).
+- You’re trying to market a local event that will likely only be accessible to people in the community in which it will take place.
+With IP targeting, you can send ads only to those in the general location of your event– increasing the likelihood your ads will result in ticket sales and reduced spend (you’re not paying for ads to uninterested audiences).

 - You’re trying to increase foot traffic to a local business.
-Similarly, use IP targeting to send appetizing ads through networks in that locality.
-Just check out this type of hyper-local targeting at work, where hyper-specific social media ads increased online orders to regional restaurant Rib City!
+Similarly, use IP targeting to send appealing ads through networks in that locality.

 How do you incorporate IP targeting marketing into your strategy?